 Criminal Record and Working With Children’s checks will be undertaken on successful applicants.

-Via this link on SEEK or email [email protected] with CV and cover letter addressing the selection criteria.
+Via the link on Seek.com or email [email protected] with your CV and cover letter to address how you meet the skills and criteria.